crancurello/containers_aws/01-SetupEnvironment/README.md

 ## Install Docker

 issue "docker --version"

-if no output is detected, please refer to this guide to install it: http://docs.aws.amazon.com/es_es/AmazonECS/latest/developerguide/docker-basics.html
+if no output is detected, please refer to this guide to install it:

+http://docs.aws.amazon.com/es_es/AmazonECS/latest/developerguide/docker-basics.html

 ## Install git

 issue the following command:

 sudo yum install git -y

 You can have more information about git here: https://git-scm.com/book/en/v1/Getting-Started

+## Verify AWS Credentials

+issue the following command:

+aws ec2 describe-regions

+If you get any error message, please attach an role with admin policies to the cloud9 ec2 instance

 ##########################################################################################
 IF USING YOUR OWN LAPTOP: